makerdao/mips/MIP39/mip39.md

 ## Paragraph Summary

 MIP39: Core Unit Framework contains a framework for managing Core Units and modifying them in the DAO Primitives State MIP.
 The Core Unit is the basic building block for organizing work for the DAO.
-It denotes particular long-term objectives that Maker Governance has decided for the protocol to be secure and successful.
+It denotes the particular long-term objectives that Maker Governance has decided are neccessary for the protocol to be secure and successful.

 ## Component Summary